Nam4ik/EasyEngineLib/README.md

   <br>
   <br>

-- `cleanupEngine' - Just **cleans up the memory and shuts down**, at the end of the code there should be
+- `cleanupEngine` - Just **cleans up the memory and shuts down**, at the end of the code there should be
 ```C
 void cleanupEngine();
 ```